guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Orchestration/Kubernetes.md

 >[!note]
 >Using the file name as input will not result in the number of replicas being updated automatically in the file.
-###### <strong style="color:#98971a">DaemonSets</strong>

-<span style="color:#98971a">DaemonSet</span> <span style="color: #3588E9">--></span> object that makes sure that Nodes run a copy of a Pod.
-- as nodes are added to a cluster, Pods are added to the nodes.
-Pods are garbage collected when removed form a cluster
-- if a DaemonSet is deleted, all Pods are removed
-- a DaemonSet is ideally used for storage, logs, and monitoring nodes

-DaemonSets are like ReplicaSets, as in it helps you deploy multiple instances of pods.
-But it runs one copy of your pod on each node in your cluster.
-Whenever a new node is added to the cluster, a replica of the pod is automatically added to that node.
-And when a node is removed the pod is automatically removed.

-The DaemonSet ensures that one copy of the pod is always present in all nodes in the cluster.

-Uses cases:
-- deploy a monitoring agent or log collector on each of your nodes in the cluster -- as it can deploy your monitoring agent in the form of a pod in all the nodes in your cluster.
-- kube proxy --> can be deployed as a DaemonSet in the cluster
-- networking --> Networking solutions like Vivenet requires an agent to be deployed on each node in the cluster.

-Creating a DaemonSet is similar to the ReplicaSet creation process. except that the kind is a DaemonSet.
-Ensure the labels in the selector matches the ones in the pod template.
-`kubectl create -f daemon-set-definition.yaml` --> create the DaemonSet `kubectl gert daemonset` --> to view created daemon sets `kubectl describe daemonsets monitoring-daemon` --> to view more details

-From version 1.12 onwards the DaemonSet uses the default scheduler and node affinity rules to schedule pods on nodes.
 ###### <strong style="color:#98971a">Deployments</strong>

 <span style="color:#98971a">Deployments</span> <span style="color: #3588E9">--></span> higher-level object that provides updates for Pods and ReplicaSets.
 Deployments run multiple replicas of an application using ReplicaSets and offer additional management capabilities on top of these ReplicaSets.